 As we said earlier, technology allows information to move quickly and often invisibly.
-In the past, some comfort could be taken from the fact that your personal information was buried in paper files and would be very difficult for unauthorized parties to retrieve.
-Paper information was also held in physically separate locations, making it very difficult to collect information on different aspects of a person's life to allow a more detailed analysis to be performed.
-Today's databases, networks and the Internet, however, remove that procedural protection and physical barriers.
+In the past some comfort could be taken from the fact that your personal information was buried in paper files and would be very difficult for unauthorized parties to retrieve.
+Today's databases, networks and the Internet, however, remove that procedural protection.

 In mainframe computer applications, privacy was often a subset of security.
-Your salary information was available only to authorized people because the payroll application was designed to meet the security needs of the company.
+Your salary information was available only to authorized person's because the payroll application was designed to meet the security needs of the company.
 The same was true of human resources information.
-As we moved from mainframes to PC, we started to look at the computer, and therefore the security, differently.
+As we moved from mainframes to personal computers (PCs) we started to look at the computer, and therefore the security, differently.
 Information stored on our PC is often viewed as personal.
 It is our correspondence, our spreadsheets and databases and basically the information we use to do our work.
 We started to view the data as being ours, as opposed to belonging to the company.
-Because we thought of it as "ours," we often give it to co-workers if we feel they need it for their work.
+Because we thought of it as "ours" we often give it to co-workers if we feel they need it for their work.
 Another security weakness is that data on one's PC is relatively easy to access.
-Just turning on someone's PC may give you the ability to access his or her computer files, and today, hackers can break into networked computers from anywhere in the world.
+Just turning on someone's PC will often give you the ability to access their computer files.

-Advanced cards1 allow individuals to carry more information in their wallets than they did formerly.
-Smart cards are basically a PC on a credit card-size piece of plastic.
-Like PCs, they are capable of running multiple applications that can store data from multiple sources and perform computations on that data.
-Canadians use smart cards in telecommunications, transit, retail, banking, physical and data security and many other applications.
+Advanced cards2 allow individuals to carry more information in their wallets than they did formerly.
+Smart cards are basically a PC on a credit card size piece of plastic.
+They are capable of storing data and performing computations.
+This technology is being introduced to Canadians in the form of prepaid phone cards and stored value cards.
 Optical cards are also capable of storing massive amounts of data on a credit card sized piece of plastic.
-They work much in the same way as musical CDs and computer CD-ROMs.
-Canada's Federal Government is currently testing this technology for frequent travelers.
-It may be used by authorized frequent travelers to clear customs by using a kiosk rather than being interviewed by a Canada Customs agent.
+They work much in the same way as musical compact discs.
+Canadians are currently testing this technology for frequent travellers.
+It may be used by authorized frequent travellers to clear customs by using a kiosk rather than being interviewed by a Canada Customs agent.
 Capacitive cards store tokens that can then be used in exchange for products or services.
 In several British Columbia communities, these cards are used by transit companies to allow commuters to prepay their travel and to easily board buses.